 2. Likewise, those who are in any of the following situations may access:

-b) Be in possession of an official Spanish degree of Graduate, the duration of which, in accordance with Community law, is at least 300 ECTS credits.
-These graduates must take the compulsory training supplements referred to in these regulations, unless the study plan of the corresponding research, equivalent in training value to the research credits from Master's studies.
+b) Hold an official Spanish Graduate qualification, the duration of which, in accordance with EU law, is at least 300 ECTS credits.
+These graduates must take the compulsory training supplements referred to in these regulations, unless the corresponding research curriculum is equivalent in training value to the research credits from Master's studies.

-c) Be in possession of a degree obtained in accordance with foreign educational systems, without the need for its homologation, after verification by the university that it accredits a level of training equivalent to that of the official Spanish Master's degree and that it qualifies the applicant for access to doctoral studies in the country that issued the degree.
+c) Hold a degree obtained in accordance with foreign educational systems, without the need for its homologation, after verification by the university that it accredits a level of education equivalent to that of the official Spanish Master's degree and that it qualifies for access to doctoral studies in the country issuing the degree.

 d) Be in possession of another Spanish Doctorate degree obtained in accordance with previous university regulations.